NumEconCopenhagen/projects-2023-leif/README.md

 This zip-file contains:

 # 1. Inaugural project.
-The results of the project can be seen from running [inaugrualproject.ipynb]inauguralproject.ipynb.
+The results of the project can be seen from running [inaugrualproject.ipynb](inauguralproject.ipynb).

 Dependencies: Apart from a standard Anaconda Python 3 installation, the project requires no further packages.